Accounting for Bank Acquisitions [White Paper]

 Prepaid Expenses

-The treatment of prepaid expenses is another item that is less straightforward than one would imagine.
-One has to consider whether the prepaid item would have benefit to market participants.
+The treatment of prepaid expenses can be complex.
+One should consider whether the prepaid item would have benefit to market participants.
 For example, a multi-year prepaid contract that cannot be used after the acquisition would have no “fair value” and would be recorded at zero in the Day One journal entry.

 Accrued Liabilities

-Wilary Winn recognizes that prior to the change in the accounting rules, many acquiring organizations had the acquired bank accrue the costs of the acquisition on its book prior to the acquisition so the expenses would not flow through the income statement of the combined entity.
-This is another significant change under the new rules.
+Wilary Winn recognizes that prior to the change in the accounting rules, many acquiring organizations had the acquired bank accrue the costs of the acquisition on its financial statements prior to the acquisition so the expenses would not flow through the income statement of the combined entity.
+This is another significant change to the rules.

-In general, the costs of the acquisition and any restructuring costs should flow through the income statement of the acquiring bank[3].
+In general, the costs of the acquisition and any restructuring costs should flow through the income statement of the acquiring bank3.

 The acquiring bank should also ensure that the acquired bank has properly accrued its expenses.
 In other words, the organization should ensure that the acquired bank does not have any unrecorded liabilities.